munificent/craftinginterpreters/book/optimization.md

 I'm not sure who first came up with this trick.
 The earliest source I can find is David Gudeman's 1993 paper "Representing Type Information in Dynamically Typed Languages".
 Everyone else cites that.
-But Guteman himself says the paper isn't novel work but instead "gathers together a body of folklore".
+But Gudeman himself says the paper isn't novel work but instead "gathers together a body of folklore".

 Maybe the inventor has been lost to the mists of time, or maybe it's been